andrei-iulian/ChatSystem/README.md

   * ChannelData Interface - channelData: string, success: boolean
   * ChannelResponse Interface - success: boolean
   * ChannelObject Interface - Channel: string, Users: object, Data: object

+* Update-User Component
+  *  Groups Interface - Groups: string, success: boolean

 ## Angular Architecture
 There are four Angular components: Login, Dash, Group and Channel.
 The idea behind having these four components instead of just having one component is to modularise the project ensuring that each component handles specific functionality and is understandable (not having 400+ lines of html in one component).The models (data) were mentioned above in the 'Data Structures' heading, similar to the components models were created with the idea of modularity and code reuse were some interfaces are exported to other components expecting similar return values.
-No services were implemented as there weren't any that came to mind where it would be requried.
-When chat communication gets included then a service will likely be created for the socket connection and message passing.
+A service was created for setting up a socket connection with the server so that messages can be passed back and forth between users within each channel.

 ## REST API Functions

+* '/api/Upload' - Function that, given a Form Data object, saves a image into the 'userimages' folder as long as the file type is jpg, jpeg or png.
+  * Parameters= form: FormData
+  * Return= result: string

+* '/api/Profile' - Function for updating a users profile picture within the database given a username and a file name that exists in the 'userimages' folder.
+  * Parameters= user: string, file: string
+  * Return= success: boolean

+* '/api/UserAuth' - Function for authenticating a user login by checking it both the provided username and password belong to a user in the database.
+  * Parameters= username: string, password: string
+  * Return= result: string

 * '/api/UserData' - Function for returning all the relevant User data, the 'UserData' string is a JSON object stringified
   * Parameters= username: string
   * Return= UserData: string, success: boolean

+* '/api/Groups' - Function that returns all of the Groups within the database so a Super user can update which groups a user is in.
+  * Parameters= null
+  * Return= Groups: Array<string>

 * '/api/GroupData' - Function for returning the group data for a particular group, the 'GroupData' string is a JSON object stringified on success, on readFile failure 'GroupData' is blank and on no group by that name 'GroupData' is 'NotFound'